mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 Asterisks can be added to all of the verbs to control the minimum number of characters output.
-When these are used, one argument is consumed for each asterisk and one is consumed for the value to be formatted.
+When these are used, one argument must be supplied for each asterisk and one for the value to be formatted.

 Here are some examples: